Contributing to Beats

 edit

 The Beats use a variety of scripts based on Python, make and mage to generate configuration files and documentation.
-The primary command used for this is:
+Ensure to use the version of python listed in the .python-version file.

 make update